carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 <script src="https://gist.github.com/charlydagos/73df8722f0e1e7cf652331c947205653.js"></script>

-If you're familiar with the languages which I have been mentioning, you'll see how where a lot of the inspiration comes from.

 Lastly, this is an example that I really like, and if you're a SICP person you'll recognize it.
 You can check the reference material [here](https://mitpress.mit.edu/sicp/full-text/sicp/book/node30.html).